Your CV can be longer than 2 pages

 #3: That award sounds fun, but they don’t care

-Is your award for “Best Dressed at the Christmas Party” in 1999 really relevant to the job?
-Probably not.
+Is your award for “Best Dressed at the Christmas Party” 8 years ago really relevant to the job you’re applying for?

 Keep the CV focused on information the reader will care about.